alexzh3/DiscordNameChecker/README.md

 5. Change the `env.txt` variables to your liking, where `tocheck` is the name of the list of usernames to check and `available` a text file which will include the available names.
 6. Run `Python namechecker.py`

-**Remember to never share your Discord authentication token.
-Usage of this tool is educational, I am not responsible for your usage of this tool and its effects on your account.**
+**Remember to keep your Discord authentication token private.
+The usage of this tool is educational.
+I am not responsible for your usage of this tool and its effects on your account.**